How is Kaiser Permanente different from other health plans?

 If you currently have Kaiser Permanente FEHB Self and Family enrollment, you may use our Kaiser Permanente Enrollment Change Form to complete this action.
 This form can be downloaded from the Resources: Brochures and Forms page.

 If you need to change the enrollment type from Self Only to Self and Family (or vice versa), you should submit an FEHB Standard Form 2809 to your agency’s human resource office.
 Please follow the instructions for employees and retirees on OPM’s website.

 What coverage do I have when I am outside of my Kaiser Permanente plan’s home service area (either within or outside of the United States)?

 Eligible emergency services are covered outside of your home service area – anywhere in the world; however, you must receive non-emergency or routine care within your home service area under your Kaiser Permanente benefit plan.

 You also have access to a limited Visiting Member benefit when temporarily in another Kaiser Permanente service area or a limited Travel Benefit for continuing or follow-up when outside of your home service area by more than 100 miles.
-Please refer to your Kaiser Permanente plan’s FEHB brochure’s Section 5(h), Special features, for information.
+Please refer to your Kaiser Permanente plan’s FEHB brochure’s Section 5(h), Wellness and other special features, for information.

 What dental and vision benefits are available in my Kaiser Permanente plan?